bolee222/web-lab/content/english/people/students.md

       type: master student
       email: "izzattyjamal28@gmail.com"
       image : "images/students/default.jpg"
-      content: "Izzatthy's interest is in exploring new application scenarios for digital humans.
+      content: "Izzatthy's interest is in exploring **new applications of digital humans**.
 She is currently researching the role of augmented humans in travelling platforms, especially focusing on photo-taking journeys."
       link: "#"
       services:
         - Unlimited agents